 Education of providers, hospitals/birthing facilities and families is a key component of successful implementation.
 Since providers are often the first to discuss positive NBS results with families, educational tools and resources should be provided to them to facilitate this initial communication and ensure that accurate information is shared with the family.
 State programs can work with their specialists, disease-specific support groups and families to develop educational materials.
 It is important to review existing educational materials for the specific disorder, since the current tools developed for clinically diagnosed patients may not be suitable for patients identified by NBS.
-Educational materials are often shared between state programs, though organizations such as Expecting Health and Hunter's Hope, that develop materials for national use.
+Educational materials are often shared between state programs, though organizations such as Expecting Health, Hunter's Hope, KrabbeConnect and the American College of Medical Genetics and Genomics that develop materials for national use.
 Hunter's Hope supports a Krabbe Council, which is a group chaired by experts in Krabbe disease, genetics, follow-up, difficult case reviews and transplant.